mbbruch/FleetElectrification/README.md

     + Maintenance
     + Per-hour driver costs
 4. Use Gurobi and heuristics to solve a mixed-integer linear program that minimizes private (+ external) costs by optimizing:
-    + Purchases (number of combustion, hybrid electric, and battery electric vehicles in the fleet)
+    + Purchases: number of combustion, hybrid electric, and battery electric vehicles in the fleet
-    + Operations (vehicle routing and battery charging)
+    + Operations: vehicle routing and battery charging
 5. Summarize results